moody/Dejunk/README.md

 **Exclude** (prevents matched items from being considered junk)

+- **Exclude Above Item Level** — Exclude equipment above a set item level, even if it's on an Inclusions list
 - **Exclude Equipment Sets** — Exclude equipment saved to an equipment set
 - **Exclude Unbound Equipment** — Exclude equipment that is not yet bound
 - **Exclude Warband Equipment** — Exclude equipment eligible for the warband bank _(Retail only)_